nirajp82/Redis/01_02_RedisOverview.md

 Redis is also highly scalable and can be clustered to handle large datasets and high workloads.

+Redis is, mostly, a single-threaded server from the POV (Point of view) of commands execution (actually modern versions of Redis use threads for different things).
+Redis is a single-threaded data store, meaning it can only process one command at a time.
+This means that if you send multiple commands to Redis concurrently, they will all be queued up and processed one after the other.

 ### Redis vs Redis Cluster

 Redis: Redis is a single-node database.
 It operates on a single server and can handle all the data in memory.
 While it provides great performance for read and write operations, it lacks built-in high availability and automatic sharding for large datasets.